notjackl3/newest-portfolio/README.md

 # Cleanfolio

-Cleanfolio is a portfolio template built with React.
+Cleanfolio is a portfolio template built with React.js.
 However, if you prefer a template built with HTML, CSS, and JavaScript, you can check out [Cleanfolio Minimal](https://github.com/rjshkhr/cleanfolio-minimal).

 ## Preview